Medellin FactfileLocation, History, Population, Weather, Language etc

 Population of Medellin

-Medellin is Colombia's second largest city with a population of 2,508,452 people in 2017 (Source: Departamento Administrativo Nacional de Estadística).
-Bogota the capital meanwhile has over 8 million residents.
+Medellin is Colombia's second largest city with a population of 2,427,129 people recorded at the most recent census in 2018 (Source: DANE: Departamento Administrativo Nacional de Estadística).
+The population of Medellin was expected to grow to 2,612,958 people in 2022 and reach 2,927,890 by 2030.
+Bogota, the capital, meanwhile has over 8 million residents.

-The following map is a estimation of the population distribution within the city of Medellin.
+The following map is an "estimation" of the population density within the city of Medellin.

 Medellin Tourism Figures